Jack Haynes: Career

 Haynes made his List A debut for Worcestershire against the West Indies A in a tri-series warm-up match on 19 June 2018.

 He made his first-class debut for Worcestershire against Australia on 7 August 2019.

 In October 2019, Haynes was named in the England under-19 cricket team's squad for a 50-over tri-series in the Caribbean.
 In December 2019, he was named in England's squad for the 2020 Under-19 Cricket World Cup.

 He made his Twenty20 debut on 29 August 2020, for Worcestershire in the 2020 T20 Blast.
 In May 2022, in the 2022 County Championship, Haynes scored his maiden century in first-class cricket, with an unbeaten 120 against Durham.

 In July 2023, Haynes signed a three-year contract with Nottinghamshire which became effective at the conclusion of the season.

 Haynes scored his first century for Nottinghamshire against Essex at Trent Bridge in April 2025, making 142 in his side's second innings in a match that finished as a draw.

+In September 2026, he scored a career-best 159 against Leicestershire at Trent Bridge and shared in a 257 run stand with Liam Patterson-White which broke the 101 year old record for the highest sixth wicket partnership in a County Championship match between the two East Midlands teams.